DionneNoellaBarretto/02-Advanced-CSS-Portfolio/README.md

 ### Acceptance Criteria
 ```
 GIVEN a webpage meets accessibility standards
-✓ WHEN I load their portfolio THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-✓ WHEN I click one of the links in the navigation THEN the UI scrolls to the corresponding section
-✓ WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications
-✓ WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others
-✓ WHEN I click on the images of the applications THEN I am taken to that deployed application
-✓ WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+✓ Display your contact information.
+If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email, and/or a call forwarding service, such as [Google Voice](https://voice.google.com/)
+✓ Have links to your GitHub profile and LinkedIn profile
+✓ Have a link to a downloadable PDF of your resume
+✓ Display at least 2 examples of student work from either deployed projects or homeworks
+✓ Have a polished, mobile-responsive user interface.
 ```

 --------------------------------
 # DNB's SOLUTION:
-UNC Boot Camp Submission: 🗂️ [Github Repository](https://github.com/DionneNoellaBarretto/02-Advanced-CSS-Portfolio) | 📄[Github Page](https://dionnenoellabarretto.github.io/02-Advanced-CSS-Portfolio/)
+UNC Boot Camp Submission: 🗂️ [Github Repository](https://github.com/DionneNoellaBarretto/Updated_Portfolio_Page) | 📄[Github Page](https://dionnenoellabarretto.github.io/Updated_Portfolio_Page/)

-Another Work in Progress Solution: 🗂️ [Github Repository](https://github.com/DionneNoellaBarretto/Week2-HW) | 📄[Github Page](https://dionnenoellabarretto.github.io/Week2-HW/)
+Previous Work in Progress Solution: 🗂️ [Github Repository](https://github.com/DionneNoellaBarretto/02-Advanced-CSS-Portfolio) | 📄[Github Page](https://dionnenoellabarretto.github.io/02-Advanced-CSS-Portfolio/)

 --------------------------------